📖 Documentation

 The following features are actively being built and will be documented here when they launch.

-• Stripe billing — Pro and Enterprise subscription payments
+• Stripe billing — Pro and Enterprise subscription payments (manual upgrade available now via Discord)

 • Custom branding for verification pages (Enterprise)